 The only way to travel direct from Kota Bharu to Ipoh is by road, a journey of 338 km.
 There are no direct flights from Kota Bharu Airport to Ipoh Airport, and to travel from Kota Bharu to Ipoh by train you would need to take the train all the way south to Gemas to switch to Malaysia’s west coast line for the journey north to Ipoh via Kuala Lumpur.

 There are two bus services a day from Kota Bharu to Ipoh which are available to book online.

-Use the Search Form to purchase your bus tickets from Kota Bharu to Ipoh.
+Use the Search Box below to buy your bus tickets from Kota Bharu to Ipoh.

-Bus services from Kota Bharu terminate at Aman Jaya Bus Terminal in Ipoh.
+Bus services from Kota Bharu to Ipoh terminate at Amanjaya Bus Terminal in Ipoh.

 Colonial Era Buildings in Ipoh

 Ipoh’s Old Town has a lot of old and grand buildings dating back to the period when the State of Perak was under British Colonial Rule, which lasted from the signing of Pangkor Treaty of 1874 until 1957 with the exception of a 3 year period during World War II when the Japanese Imperial Army occupied Ipoh.

 The time of British rule was also a golden era for private enterprise in Perak State, with tin mining, rubber farming and commercial fisheries all booming during that period making Perak one of the most profitable parts of the British Empire.
 British built municipal buildings feature alongside privately funded commercial buildings, many of which were designed in classical European architectural styles.
 The best colonial era buildings to visit in Ipoh are listed below starting with the oldest:

 - Royal Ipoh Club (1898)